← Blog

 Delta T (ΔT = TT − UT1) is the accumulated difference between atomic time and Earth rotation, currently around 69 seconds.
 For modern dates it comes from IERS Bulletin A. For historical dates we use the Morrison-Stephenson polynomial model extended by Espenak-Meeus.
 For dates before 1620, the secular term dominates and uncertainty grows to minutes — a fact that matters enormously for historical chart rectification.

-We validate ΔT output against the Espenak tables published at NASA GSFC and against JPL Horizons at 50-year intervals from −500 to 2500.
-Every value is within the published uncertainty bounds for its era.
 The implementation uses Rust's f64 throughout — 64-bit double precision is sufficient for all ephemeris calculations given that the underlying SPK data carries ~14 significant digits.

 Validation against JPL Horizons